 3. The third stage is one of interdependence.

 It's been called "spiritual partnership" and "conscious union," among other names.
 The third stage is about what I call "both, and."
 In this stage, we return to love for love's sake.
 We stop keeping score, and we understand that "equal" doesn't mean "the same as."

 We begin to understand that in order to be authentically engaged in a romantic relationship, we first must be authentically ourselves.
 We have to be willing to look deeply into the mirror and embrace all of who we are.

 In the third stage, love just IS.
 We do something for our beloved for the sake of love, even when we might not feel like it.
 We do things to honor love, and to express love.
-And we are safe enough in our own self-love that even if what we do falls on deaf ears or a closed heart, it doesn't matter; we are fulfilled with love.
-If our loving acts are not acknowledged or reciprocated, we don't consider them wasted.
+And we're safe enough in our own self-love that even if what we do falls on deaf ears or a closed heart, it doesn't matter; we're fulfilled with love.

 In the third stage, we learn how to fall in love with our own selves.
 If we seek change, it's in ourselves, and it's to further improve the quality of our lives.
 We challenge ourselves to grow — not because we think we're "less than," but because we want to be more authentically who we really our.